 Where possible, we use our influence to encourage responsible long-term behaviour through our voting, and in general prefer engagement over exclusion.
 Our voting policy is incorporated by reference to this RI Policy.

-While engagement includes the active use of voting rights arising from equity ownership, it is not restricted to equities and should be applied with judgement and as appropriate across asset classes and all the Fund's assets and asset managers, where practical.
+While engagement includes the active use of voting rights arising from equity ownership, engagement is not restricted to equities and should be applied with judgement and as appropriate across asset classes and all the Fund's assets and asset managers, where practical.
 We discuss ESG issues and the outcomes of engagement activities with our asset managers every quarter.

-Climate change has been identified as one of the themes about which our asset managers are encouraged to engage with underlying portfolio companies, with the other themes being human rights and board effectiveness.
+Climate change has been identified as one of the priorities which our asset managers are encouraged to engage on with underlying portfolio companies, with the other priorities being human rights and board composition and oversight.
 We look for clear reporting by our managers of not just engagement activity but also the outcomes of that activity.
 Where we believe managers are not delivering as broadly or effectively as they should be in all circumstances we will press for improvements.

 3.4.
-Reporting and disclosure
+Reporting and Disclosure

 In line with the Regulations which are underpinned by the TCFD (Taskforce on Climate related Financial Disclosure) recommendations, we are reporting on an annual basis our climate change governance, strategy, risk management and relevant metrics and targets.
 Additionally, we publicly disclose via an implementation statement the way in which we have carried out the specifics set out in this Policy, including voting behaviour.
+We also publish an annual Stewardship Report in which we share examples of the Fund's and its asset managers' stewardship activities.
 We continue to monitor regulatory developments, industry best practice and evolve our reporting received from our asset managers and in our reporting to the members of the Fund in consultation with our auditor and advisers.